 Ground source heat pumps absorb this heat energy stored in the ground at depths from just 1.2m (for slinky ground arrays) to around 250m (for borehole ground arrays).

 Find out more about how ground source heat pumps work on our page 'what is a heat pump'.

 Kensa’s ground source heat pumps absorb the heat energy stored in the ground or water via ground arrays or 'collectors'.

-Looking to find out what is a heat pump?
+Looking to find out what is a heat pump and how does it work?
 Find out how a ground source heat pump works from the UK’s number one manufacturer of ground source heat pumps.